Baldness —What does the Bible say about it?

 Baldness from natural causes was uncommon in ancient biblical times (2 Kings 2:23; Isaiah 3:24).
 It was included apparently under “scab” and “scurf,” which disqualified for the priesthood (Leviticus 21:20).

-The Egyptians were rarely subject to it.
-This probably arose from their custom of constantly shaving the head, only allowing the hair to grow as a sign of mourning.
+The Egyptians were rarely bald naturally.
+It was their custom to constantly shave their heads, only allowing the hair to grow as a sign of mourning.

 More information